ACCF-1/Backtesting---Sector-Rotation/README.md

 # Backtesting---Sector-Rotation

-created for for job interview purpose only
+Created for for job interview purpose only, not for commercial use

+Created by Andy Chan